cydriclopez/docker-pg-dev/README.md

 The Docker official repository of images is located in [<ins>hub.docker.com</ins>](https://hub.docker.com/).
 Here you can search for the docker image you can download.
 This is the docker hub page for [Postgresql](https://hub.docker.com/_/postgres).

 This tutorial is mostly about creating the Postgresql docker image and adding an alias command in the ***~/.bashrc*** file.
-It is actually a 3 step process I stretched into 6 for clarity.
+It is actually a 3-step process I stretched into 6 for clarity.

-Installing Postgresql from you Linux distro's package system is quite straightforward but the version of Postgresql is usually old.
+Installing Postgresql from your Linux distro's package system is quite straightforward but the version of Postgresql is usually old.
 Then you may have to install the database client separately as well.
 The server and client versions have to be closely matched or you may experience strange incompatibility problems.
 I like to think that this tutorial will make it easy to just create then run the Postgresql image.

 **The key to using Docker in development is to bind mount your main project folder into a folder in the Docker image using the --volume or -v option.
 Once you have this mapping done then use the --workdir or -w option to declare this folder inside the Docker image as the working folder.**